Print

 1

-Preheat your oven to 400°F and line a baking pan with a large sheet of parchment paper.
-In a small bowl, combine olive oil, the zest and juice of half a lemon, minced garlic, and ginger.
-Add the dry spices—salt, pepper, paprika, and cumin—and mix everything until well combined.
+Preheat your oven to 400°F (200°C) and line a baking pan with parchment paper.
+In a small bowl, whisk together the olive oil, the zest and juice of half a lemon (reserve the other half for later), minced garlic, and ginger.
+Add the spices—salt, pepper, paprika, and cumin—and mix until well combined.

 2

-Cut three thin slices from the remaining half of the lemon and arrange them on the parchment paper in the baking pan.
-Place the halibut on top of the lemon slices, then spread the marinade evenly over the fish, coating it thoroughly on all sides
+Slice the remaining half of the lemon into three thin rounds and place them on the parchment-lined baking pan.
+Set the halibut fillet on top of the lemon slices, then spread the marinade evenly over the fish, coating it thoroughly on all sides.

 3